diimallya/swe-local-execution-guide/README.md

   }
  ```

 3. Refer all the variables being passed to all modules in all `stage-1-*.tf` files and also `stage-2-*.tf` files.
 Many variables are intialized with other module's reference variables.
 Some would need direct inputs.
-These variables which need input are defined in `varaibles.tf` file in that directory.
-If there is no default values initialized for a varaible in varaibles.tf file, or if you want to override the default values mentioned in `variables.tf` file, create a terraform.tfvars file and intialize all requried variables.
+These variables which need input are defined in `varaibles.tf` file in the `test/stages` directory.
+If there is no default values initialized for a varaible in `varaibles.tf` file, or if you want to override the default values mentioned in `variables.tf` file, create a `terraform.tfvars` file in `test/stages` directory and intialize all requried variables.

  Create `terraform.tfvars` file in test/stages directory.
 An example file will have following variables.
-Initialize with appropriate values required for your module setup.
+Initialize with appropriate values required for your modules in `stage-1-*.tf` and also `stage-2-*.tf` files.
 ```
-ibmcloud_api_key=""
-server_url=""
-namespace=""
-login_token=""
-git_org=""
-git_repo=""
-git_username=""
-git_token=""
-cp_entitlement_key=""
+cluster_username="apikey" # default username for any OCP cluster cluster_password="xxxxx"  ## IBM Cloud account API Key server_url="https://xxxxxxx:xxxxxxx" ## OCP cluster URL namespace="" # namespace name cluster_type = "openshift"
+git_org="" # github org name of your account git_repo="gitops-test-repo" # github repo name which is not existing git_username="xxxxxx" # github user name git_token="xxx_xxxxxx" # Personal Access Token for our github repo. cp_entitlement_key="xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" # Entitlement key value
 ```

 In `terraform.tfvars` file make sure to give all details pertaining to YOUR cluster, git repository and IBM Cloud API key of the target cloud account.

-4. In `stage1-cluster.tf` file you may initialize `login_token` value directly or initialize it with `var.login_token` and define `login_token` variable in variable.tf and then initialize it in `terraform.tfvars`
+4. In `stage1-cluster.tf` file you can initialize `login_token` value directly.
+This is the login token for target OCP cluster, obtained from `oc login` command.
 ```
 module "dev_cluster" {
   source = "github.com/cloud-native-toolkit/terraform-ocp-login.git"

   server_url = var.server_url
-  login_user = "apikey"
+  login_user = var.cluster_username
-  login_password = var.ibmcloud_api_key
+  login_password = var.cluster_password
-  login_token = var.login_token # added login_token in variable.tf and initialized in terraform.tfvars file.
-}
+  login_token = "xxxxxxxxxxx" # OCP cluster login token obtained from `oc login` command }
 ```